-A Politically Exposed Person is considered to be in a Conflict of Interest situation when he or she or the relevant members of his or her family circle are likely to have significant decision-making power or influence over one or more decisions concerning the Entity.
-In such cases, the provisions of this chapter shall apply to the employee or manager.
+A Politically Exposed Person is considered to be in a Conflict of Interest situation when that individual or the relevant members of their family circle are likely to have significant decision-making power or influence over one or more decisions concerning the Entity.
+In such cases, the provisions of this chapter apply to the employee or manager.